 Impress for less and make this delicious chocolate pudding from scratch.
 It takes less than 15 minutes of prep time and 4 basic ingredients that work like magic!

 It’s super easy, no-bake, gluten-free, it doesn’t require gelatine and tastes so good.
 What’s not to love?

 Saying that I make this chocolate pudding recipe often is an understatement.
 We love it, and it makes a quick yet delish dessert with such a small effort, perfect when we have friends over!

-Then it needs to rest in the fridge if you mean to unmold it nicely for a more impressive result.
-However, if you run out of time, you can pour it into nice glasses and serve it warm, at room temperature, chilled, whatever you like.
+I usually refrigerate it, if I want to unmold it nicely for a more impressive result.
+However, if I run out of time, I pour it into nice glasses and serve it warm, at room temperature, chilled, whatever I like.
+Easy peasy.

 - Unsweetened cocoa powder

 How to make it

 - Sift cocoa powder and corn starch into a saucepan

 - Cook gently until you get a luscious chocolate batter